By Neil Merrett

 Mighty wrecks and long gone eras

-Writing on Dark Soul’s enduring appeal for the Guardian in 2018, Rich Stanton noted that remastered game’s appeal was not in conquering the in-game world of Lordran and its monstrous hordes, but surviving the experience and simply trying to understand the setting.
+Writing on Dark Soul’s enduring appeal for the Guardian in 2018, Rich Stanton noted that the remastered game’s appeal was not in conquering the in-game world of Lordran and its monstrous hordes, but surviving the experience and simply trying to understand the setting.

 He wrote, “It is opaque, even mystical; true comprehension always feels just out of reach.”